CSCG/apify-js/README.md

 <img src="https://www.apify.com/ext/sdk_assets/puppeteer-live-view-detail.png" width="600p">

 For more information, read the <a href="https://kb.apify.com/actor/debugging-your-actors-with-live-view" target="_blank">Debugging your actors with Live View</a>
-article in Apify Knowlege Base.
+article in the Apify Knowlege Base.

 ## Support